danieleagle/gitlab-https-docker/README.md

     An optional company name []:
     ```

-   It's important that for *Common Name (e.g. server FQDN or YOUR name)* to enter the domain that GitLab CE will use (e.g. the value specified for external URL in *docker-compose.yml* without the port such as **gitlab.internal.example.com**).
+   It's important that for *Common Name (e.g. server FQDN or YOUR name)* to enter the domain that GitLab CE will use (e.g. the value specified for external URL in *docker-compose.yml* without the port such as **gitlab.dev.internal.example.com**).

-4. Run the command `sudo openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt` to create the signed certificate.
+4. Run the command `sudo openssl x509 -req -days 365 -in server.csr -signkey server-key.pem -out server-cert.pem` to create the signed certificate.
 The certificate will be valid for one year unless the value used for days is different.

 5. Delete the leftover certificate signing request file: `sudo rm server.csr`.

-6. Create a folder named `./volume_data/ssl` by typing (geared toward Linux) the following command: `sudo mkdir -p /volume_data/ssl`.
+6. Create a folder named `./volume_data/ssl` by typing the following command: `sudo mkdir -p /volume_data/ssl`.
 Be sure to run this command in the root of the folder where you cloned this repository.

 7. Copy both **server.crt** and **server.key** into `./volume_data/ssl`.
 These files will be used to enable HTTPS.